 QC – QoS Control field, if present, a 2-octet field that includes the MSDU priority.
 The QC TID is used in the construction of the AAD.
 When in a non-DMG BSS and(11ad) both the STA and its peer have their SPP A-MSDU Capable fields equal to 1, bit 7 (the A-MSDU Present field) is used in the construction of the AAD.
 The remaining QC fields are masked to 0 for the AAD calculation (bits 4 to 6, bits 8 to 15, and bit 7 when either the STA or its peer has the SPP A-MSDU Capable field equal to 0).
 When in a DMG BSS, the A-MSDU Present bit 7 and A-MSDU Type bit 8 are used in the construction of the AAD, and the remaining QC fields are masked to 0 for the AAD calculation (bits 4 to 6, bits 9 to 15).

 Instruction to TGah Editor: Change the inserted paragraphs as follows:

-When dot11ShortMACHeaderImplemented is set to true, the format of the AAD of Short MAC Header is shown in Figure 11-18a (AAD construction of Short MAC Header).
+For PV1 MPDUs, the format of the AAD is shown in Figure 11-18a (AAD construction for PV1 MPDUs).